 I recommend having a different hat for each weather type, season and purpose.
-So, I created a list of the must-have hats for each month of the year.
+So, I created a list of the must-have hats for every month of the year.

 Every hat has unique features and serves a different purpose, but all are well-suited for hiking trails in Virginia.

-Whether you’re looking for a ponytail hat, a hat that also holds your glasses or adorable warm beanies, it’s all covered here.
-Let’s dive in!
+Whether you’re looking for baseball caps, hats that also hold your glasses or adorable warm beanies, all the cute hiking hats are covered here.

 Do I Need a Hat for Hiking?